 After several rounds with the kiddie coasters, you decide to try the star attraction.
 You know, the one with the nightmarish queue that’s inspired by a famous movie franchise?
 And then you queue and queue, and you don’t mind the wait because there are all these references from the movies in the queuing area to keep you distracted.
-That’s how waiting areas for such rides are designed, to ensure you never grouch too much.
+That’s how waiting areas for such rides are designed, btw, to ensure you don’t grouch too much.

 Finally, it’s your turn!
 FINALLY!
 And you cheer and scream like a hysterical kindergartener.
 Two minutes later, you’re at the exit.
 And you look at your watch and you go, WTH?
 That was three hours?!
-Three hours just went by like THAT?!?!
+Three hours just flew by like THAT?!?!

 I’m blabbing, of course, but I’m doing so because the above is the best way I can describe Jurassic World Dominion with.
 A 2.5-hour wait for something breakthrough to happen, but in the end, and very much like what happened with Fallen Kingdom, a case of starting and ending at the same point.

 A wait you certainly wouldn’t opt/die for, but can’t complain too loudly because the show keeps throwing references and Easter Eggs at you so enthusiastically.
 It’s almost like a themed ride’s themed shop advert.